DanielSmith/danielsmith/interview.md

 ----

 ## Tell us about Front End tech you use?
 We have this old monster jQuery thing...

+I do Vue and React these days, but...

 jQuery and AJAX were fun.
 It made things a lot easier.
 Thankfully, JavaScript has really caught up (from ES6 onward).
 It's still something I could refamiliarize with, and get a lot done.